loverboyfaisal/Offensive_Security_Labs/Writeups/TryHackMe/chillhack.md

 ![image](../../images/chi-2_clean.png)

-I found this directory on FTP server.
-Connecting to FTP with default credentials.
+I found this directory on FTP server, connecting to FTP with default credentials.

 ```bash
 ftp 10.113.136.159